Chapter 10 Hypothesis Testing with Two Groups

 Where \(S_1^2\) and \(S_2^2\) are the sample variances of the sub-groups.

 The standard error represents the standard deviation of the sampling distribution that would result from repeated (large, random) samples from which we would calculate differences between the group means.
-When we calculate a t-score based on this we are asking how many standard errors our sample finding is from the population parameter (\(\mu_1 - \mu_2 = 0\))
+The t-score expresses the raw difference between the two groups ( \(\bar{x}_1 -\bar{x}_2\)) relative to the standard error of the sampling distribution.

-In the theoretical figure above, the t score for the difference is -1.96.
-What is the probability of getting a t-score of this magnitude if there is really no difference between the two groups?
+In Figure 10.1, the t score for the difference is -1.96, which means that the sample difference is 1.96 standard errors below the hypothesized population difference.
+What is the probability of getting a t-score of this magnitude if there is really no difference between the two groups in the population?
 That probability is equal to the area to the left of t=-1.96 (the same for both t- and z-scores with a large sample), which is .025.
 So, with a one-tailed hypothesis we would reject H0 because there is less than a .05 probability that it is true.

-Okay, now let’s apply this to the gender-based differences in feeling thermometer rating for feminists.
+Okay, now let’s apply this to the sex-based differences in feeling thermometer rating for feminists.
 The null hypothesis, of course, states that there is no difference between the groups.

 H0: \(\mu_{W} = \mu_{M}\)